raviqqe/tensorflow-qnd/README.md

 ### Use streaming metrics for `eval_metric_ops`

-When non-streaming ones such as `tf.contrib.metrics.accuracy` are used in a return value `eval_metric_ops` of your `model_fn` or as arguments of `ModelFnOps`, their values will be ones of the last batch in every evaluation step.
+When non-streaming metrics such as `tf.contrib.metrics.accuracy` are used in a return value `eval_metric_ops` of your `model_fn` or as arguments of `ModelFnOps`, their values will be ones of the last batch in every evaluation step.